FAQs: Managing your account

 How can I use the money in my account?

 Your account can be used for any purpose.
-However, for your withdrawals to be considered federally tax-free, the money must be used for the student's qualified higher-education expenses at an eligible educational institution.*
+However, for your withdrawals to be considered federally tax-free, the money must be used for the student's qualified education expenses at an eligible educational institution.*

-Qualified expenses include tuition; mandatory fees; books; required supplies; computers, including related hardware (e.g., printers) and software; internet access and related services; equipment required for enrollment or attendance; room and board during any academic period the student is enrolled at least half-time; and certain expenses for a special needs student.
+Qualified education expenses for higher education include tuition; mandatory fees; books; required supplies; computers, including related hardware (e.g., printers) and software; internet access and related services; equipment required for enrollment or attendance; room and board during any academic period the student is enrolled at least half-time; and certain expenses for a special needs student.

-*The earnings portion of nonqualified withdrawals may be subject to federal income tax and a 10% federal penalty tax, as well as state and local income taxes.
+*The earnings portion of nonqualified withdrawals is subject to federal income tax and a 10% federal penalty tax, and may be subject to state and local income taxes.
 The availability of tax or other benefits may be contingent on meeting other requirements.

-Do I have to use my savings at an Iowa college or university?
+Do I have to use my savings at an Iowa school?

 How do I know which educational institutions are eligible?

-Is paying off a student loan a qualified expense?
+Is paying off a student loan a qualified education expense?

 Who can contribute to my account?